BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique jewellery.

 Hair products and perfume

-Perfumes and hair products can dissolve the surface of pearls and stain gold and silver.
+Perfumes and hair products can dissolve the surface of pearls.

 Always allow sufficient time for hair products or perfumes to dry before putting on jewellery.